Published January 10, 2013

 One caveat: a country that wants help must first apply for a bailout to the eurozone rescue fund, the European Stability Mechanism — and agree to take specific steps to reduce its deficit.

 So far, the leading candidate — Spain — has been reluctant to do that because Prime Minister Mariano Rajoy does not want economic policy dictated by outsiders.
-But he may have no choice in the end.

 The ECB says that by lowering borrowing costs, it will bring market interest rates more in line with its low benchmark rate.
 That means it can say the action falls within the bank's legal mandate to carry out monetary and interest rate policy.
 It's forbidden to use its monetary powers to support government finances directly.